 Scholarships and Awards

-The Pavlis Honors College currently offers the following scholarship and awards to any undergraduate students enrolled in our Learning Community.
+The Pavlis Honors College currently offers the following scholarships and awards to any undergraduate students enrolled in our Learning Community.
 In order to be eligible for these, you must be enrolled in the Honors College through one of our six pathways: Global Leadership, Enhanced Enterprise Experience, New Venture, Research Scholars, Peace Corps Prep, or Custom Pathway.

 Pavlis Honors College Dean's Scholarship